holtkamp/www.goetas.com/source/_posts/2016-09-28-goetas-webservices.md

 title: The way to the goetas-webservices/client release
 tags: ["php", "xml", "soap", "webservices", "rest"]
 year: 2016
-month: 9
+month: 10
-day: 29
+day: 04
-published: false
+published: true
 summary: After many years of work, finally I have released a fully PHP based SOAP client up to date with the latest best practice.
 tweet: 780742109691248642
 ---